Ivenyang/cocos-docs/tutorial/README.md

 The articles are organized by the following rules:

-Each article are named README.md
+Each article are named en.md/zh.md/ja.md which means these articles are written in English/Chinese/Japanese.

 Each article is under a folder which name is the article's title.
 The folder name will be added a prefix number to indicate the order of each artcile.

-All image related to the article are laid down along with the README.md file in the same directory
+All image related to the article are laid down along with the en.md/zh.md/ja.md file in the same directory

 This kind of organization rules have the following advantages: